embedly/embedly-docs/overview.rst

 Products
 --------
-Embedly has Three major products that are designed for different use cases on the web.
+Embedly has three major products that are designed for different use cases on the web.

 Display